ANEW Staff

 Melissa Reyes (she, her)

-Melissa’s journey to Washington from Iowa was inspired by her love for the beauty of the Pacific Northwest.
-After earning her bachelor’s degree from the University of Northern Iowa, Melissa explored a variety of career paths, initially stepping into the financial services and insurance industries.
-Over time, she discovered her true passion for helping others, which led her to pursue a career in human resources.
-Melissa is excited to join ANEW and enjoys learning what they have to offer for others every day.
+Melissa’s journey to Washington from Iowa was sparked by her love for the beauty of the Pacific Northwest.
+After earning her bachelor’s degree from the University of Northern Iowa, she started out in the financial services and insurance industries.
+Eventually, her desire to help others led her into human resources, where she enjoyed supporting people from all walks of life and helping create a welcoming, inclusive workplace.

-When she’s not at work, Melissa enjoys spending time with family and friends, traveling when possible, and discovering new restaurants and recipes.
-She also loves reading and writing as a way to unwind and foster her creativity.
+Outside of work, you’ll often find Melissa spending time with family and friends, exploring new places, or trying out new restaurants and recipes.
+She also loves to read and write as a way to relax and stay creative.

 Kina Cruz (she, her)